-- Publisher, Revitalization News.
-The global journal of news, research, and opportunities related to social, economic, and environmental renewal.
-Published twice monthly.
+- Publisher, REVITALIZATION: The Journal of Economic & Environmental Resilience.
+It’s the global source of news, research, and opportunities related to social, economic, and natural resources renewal.

 Storm has been called “the world’s thought leader on community revitalization and natural resource restoration” by George L. Ochs, Managing Director, Global Real Assets, JP Morgan.
-Ochs calls Cunningham’s 2008 book, reWealth: “The secret weapon…for economic recovery at both local and global scales.”
-He works worldwide as a strategy and policy consultant to local, regional, and national governments.
+Ochs calls Cunningham’s 2008 book, reWealth (McGraw-Hill): “The secret weapon…for economic recovery at both local and global scales.”

 Cunningham is the author of 2002’s The Restoration Economy, which has been hailed by government and business leaders around the world as “Extraordinary“, “Remarkable“, “A modern classic“, “A landmark work“, “Required reading“, and “The most important and valuable business book I have read in many years.”